Mental Health Facilities Blount County, TN

 Blount Memorial Hospital Emotional Health And Recovery Center

-Blount Memorial Hospital Emotional Health And Recovery Center is a mental health clinic in Blount County, Tennessee, located at 907 East Lamar Alexander Parkway, 37804 zip code.
-Blount Memorial Hospital Emotional Health And Recovery Center offers hospital inpatient treatment, partial hospitalization/day treatment and outpatient treatment.
-Blount Memorial Hospital Emotional Health And Recovery Center provides psychotropic medication, activity therapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
-Some other services provided by Blount Memorial Hospital Emotional Health And Recovery Center include family psychoeducation.
+Blount Memorial Hospital Emotional Health And Recovery Center is a mental health facility in Blount County, TN, located at 907 East Lamar Alexander Parkway in the 37804 zip code.
+Blount Memorial Hospital Emotional Health And Recovery Center provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
+Blount Memorial Hospital Emotional Health And Recovery Center provides integrated dual diagnosis disorder treatment, couples/family therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
+Additional services offered by Blount Memorial Hospital Emotional Health And Recovery Center consist of family psychoeducation.

 Learn More